P0455

 If the cap was left off, reinstall and tighten — the code may clear after drive cycles if no other leak exists.

-Normal driving is usually fine for engine safety; address EVAP before emissions testing.
+Normal driving is usually fine for engine safety.
+Address EVAP before emissions testing.

 Strong fuel smell or visible wetness at the tank — park outside, minimize ignition sources, and schedule inspection.